 Ait Benhaddou, Morocco © Donar Reiskoffer

 Aït Benhaddou is an ancient fortified city (ksar) situated along the former caravan route between the Sahara and Marrakech.
-It is certainly one of the most breathtaking tourist attractions in Morocco and one that all travellers need to experience for themselves.
-A UNESCO World Heritage Site, Aït Benhaddou is not only an important historical site that stands as a record of Maghreb architectural practices, but is so immediately evocative of the most romantic visions of ancient Arabia that visitors are may mistake it for a fanciful mirage.
+It is certainly one of the most breathtaking tourist attractions in Morocco.
+A UNESCO World Heritage Site, Aït Benhaddou is not only a place of great historical significant that stands as a record of Maghreb architectural practices, but is so immediately evocative of the most romantic visions of ancient Arabia that visitors are may mistake it for a fanciful mirage.

 The buildings, constructed against a mountain and surrounded by steep defensive walls, are all built from moulded earth and clay brick, and the sight of them, ornamented with decorative motifs and appearing blood-red in the evening light, is so stirring that Aït Benhaddou has been featured in numerous Hollywood films (from Lawrence of Arabia to Gladiator).
 Providing some picture-perfect examples of kasbahs and medinas, no trip to Morocco would be complete without a visit to Aït Benhaddou.
 The city is most picturesque at sunrise and sunset, so visitors should remember to pack their cameras.